FAIRmat-NFDI/nyaml/docs/index.md

 # FAIRmat nyaml documentation
 The NeXus data format, described by the NeXus Definition Language (NXDL), represents a concerted effort aimed at facilitating data exchange within scientific communities, particularly among those engaged in neutron, X-ray, and muon research [J. Appl.
 Cryst.
 (2015).
 48, 301-305](https://doi.org/10.1107/S1600576714027575).
-The data format is also being used by the material science community under the project [NeXus-FAIRmat](https://fairmat-experimental.github.io/nexus-fairmat-proposal/) supporting FAIR (Findable, Accessible, Interoperable and Reuseable) data principles.
+The data format is also being used by the material science community under the project [NeXus-FAIRmat proposal](https://fairmat-experimental.github.io/nexus-fairmat-proposal/) supporting FAIR (Findable, Accessible, Interoperable and Reuseable) data principles.
 It serves as a standardized framework for both data exchange and storage.
 At its core, the NeXus Definition Language (NXDL) functions as the cornerstone through which scientists delineate the nomenclature and organizational structure of information within NeXus data files, tailored to specific scientific techniques.

 NXDL is used to define general data storage objects (base classes) and the base classes are the building blocks for defining measurement-specific or even instrument-specific or software-specific data storage objects (application definitions).
 In this process, members and definitions of individual base classes can be used as is or customized.
 In essence, the process of schema development, whether for a base class or an application definition, entails crafting an NXDL schema definition file with the extension 'nxdl.xml', utilizing the Extensible Markup Language, [XML](https://www.w3.org/TR/REC-xml/REC-xml-20081126.xml).